Rufus For Real

 Can I grill this instead of roasting?

-Yes!
-Grill over medium-high heat using indirect heat for about 45–50 minutes.
-The oven tends to give the most consistent results, but grilling adds great flavor.
+Yes—grill over medium-high heat using indirect heat for about 45–50 minutes.
+The oven is more consistent, but grilling adds great flavor.

 You'll Also Love